The origin of Communion

-What elements are used?
-What do they mean?
+What elements are used and what do they mean?

-The broken bread and poured wine represent – present anew – the crucified and risen Christ.
+The broken bread and poured wine represent the crucified and risen Christ.
 The wheat gathered to bake one loaf and the grapes pressed to make one cup remind participants that they are one body in Christ, while the breaking and pouring announce the costliness of Christ’s sacrifice for the forgiveness of sin.
-Some churches provide non-alcoholic and gluten-free elements.
 At St. Peter’s we serve bread with grape juice or wine.

 What words are used?

 The Book of Worship and The New Century Hymnal contain several liturgies for the celebration of Holy Communion.
 In addition, many liturgies from ecumenical and global sources are frequently used.
 At the heart of the service are Jesus’ words about the bread and the cup from the Biblical account of the Last Supper.

 The Communion Table is open to all Christians who wish to know the presence of Christ and to share in the community of God’s people according to the Book of Worship.
 Some visitors from churches believe communion should only be celebrated among Christians who are in full doctrinal agreement and might choose not to participate.
 All decisions are respected.

 At St. Peter’s it is tradition for children to first share communion on their confirmation day.
 In many Christian churches baptized children and even infants can receive communion.
 Children are welcomed to the Table, at their parents’ discretion, following a period of instruction about the sacrament’s meaning.